yuvalmGS/gigaspaces-wiki-jekyll/xap97/api_best_practices.markdown

 # API Best Practices and Protective Mode

-The following guidelinss are highly recommended to build robust and efficient applications as well as to avoid common mistakes.
+The following guidelines are highly recommended to build robust and efficient applications as well as to avoid common mistakes.
 We design XAP to be very robust and provide clear exceptions when the usage is wrong.
-But sometimes a plain validation is too harsh, as it might break backwards compatibility and prevent existing customers from upgrading to the latest version.
-In such cases we may create a *Protective Mode*, which means that the validation is on by default, but can be disabled using a system property.
+Sometimes a plain validation is too harsh, as it might break backward-compatibility and prevent existing customers from upgrading to the latest version.
+For such cases we created the *Protective Mode*, which means that the validation is on by default, but can be disabled using a system property.
 This protects new customers from repeating old mistakes, and encourages existing customers to fix their code (yet allows them to disable the protection if they choose so).

 ## Define an id property

-Id property is essential for update operation and also there are a lot of "byId" operations that use the id to perform read/take/update very efficiently without fetching the whole object.
+Id property is essential for update operation and also XAP has a rich set of operations that use the id to perform read/take/update very efficiently without fetching the whole object.
 Since 9.1 this is enforce by the protective mode:

 ### Protective Mode: Type Without Space ID (Since 9.7)